Chicago Bicycle Accident Attorney

-You can also file a personal injury lawsuit against the driver in civil court.
+You as a bicyclist can also file a personal injury lawsuit against the driver in civil court.
 Most bicycle accident claims begin in the insurance stage before proceeding to a lawsuit if they are unsuccessful.
 However, there are certain situations where you may want to file a lawsuit from the beginning.
 If you have very high losses that exceed the driver’s liability coverage limits, it may be in your best interests to file a lawsuit.

 In some cases, the driver may not have insurance coverage, despite Illinois law requiring this policy.
 In this situation, you could file a claim using your own insurance coverage.
 Illinois requires all liability insurance policies to come with uninsured motorist coverage; if you have auto insurance, you likely have this policy.
-Speak to a lawyer at Taxman, Pollock, Murray & Bekkerman, LLC to identify your optimal path to recovery.
+Speak to a Chicago bicycle accident lawyer at Taxman, Pollock, Murray & Bekkerman, LLC to identify your optimal path to recovery.

 Damages Available to Bicycle Accident Victims

-Like in many personal injury cases, bike injuries vary from typical bumps, bruises, cuts, and scrapes, to more serious fractures and spinal disk injuries, to catastrophic accidents resulting in death or paralysis.
+Like in many personal injury cases, bike injuries vary from typical bumps, bruises, cuts, and scrapes, to more serious fractures and spinal disk injuries, to catastrophic crashes resulting in death or paralysis.
 Some of the most common bike injuries result from the cyclist being injured by an opened door, commonly referred to as a ‘dooring’ injury, or being run over and/or off the road by a car or truck.